-As an intern, you will be teaching in an early childhood special education program for young children with disabilities.
-Your supervisor will visit and observe you a minimum of 3 times at your site.
-After each observation, your supervisor will meet with you to provide feedback and complete the Observation Feedback form. see appendix.
+Participate and teach in an early childhood special education program for young children with disabilities.
+Your supervisor will visit and observe you a minimum of 3 times in your placement.
+After each observation, your supervisor will meet with you to provide feedback and complete the Observation Feedback form.
 Submit a detailed lesson activity plan (format is on Canvas) to your supervisor for feedback at least three days before your scheduled observation.
-Make modifications based on the feedback, submit the completed data collection form(s), and provide a reflection on the lesson activity.
-SPED 506D- your supervisor will observed you 5 times.
-Observations will be tailored to address the goals of your individualized plan.
-Submit a plan and summary of the observation.
-After each observation, your supervisor will meet with you and provide written feedback on Canvas.
+Revise your activity plan based on the feedback, submit the completed data collection form(s), and provide a reflection on the lesson activity.

-3. Self Assessment (initial-A, update-A & B, final-C)
+3. Self Assessment (initial + final)